jdan/98.css/README.md

 ### Developing

+First, run `npm install`.

 [`style.css`](https://github.com/jdan/98.css/blob/master/style.css) is where everything happens.

-You can use `npm start` to start a development environment that will watch for file changes and rebuild 98.css, serving everything on localhost.
+You can use `npm start` to start a development environment that will watch for file changes and rebuild 98.css, reloading your browser in the process.

 You can run a build manually with `npm run build`.
 This will write to the `dist/` directory.